trallard/TLJH-azure-button/README.md

 If you want to get rid of all the associated resources after you are done with your JupyterHub the easiest way to do it is to delete the resource group altogether (provided you do not have other resources in this group that you might need later).

+## Deleting your resources 🗑

-⚡️ To delete a resource group from the Azure portal:
+To delete a resource group from the Azure portal:

 1. Go to **Resource groups** on the left-hand panel of your Azure Portal.
 2. Click on the resource group that contains your JupyterHub resources.